Ken Gormley (academic)

-Kenneth Gerald Gormley (born March 19, 1955) is an American legal academic who is the 13th president of Duquesne University.
-He is a former dean and a professor of constitutional law at Duquesne University School of Law.
-He is also a legal counsel for the Appellate Practice Group at the law firm Schnader Harrison Segal & Lewis LLP.
-His scholarly work focuses particularly on the Watergate scandal and special prosecutors.
+Kenneth Gerald Gormley (born March 19, 1955) is an American legal scholar and academic administrator who served as the 13th president of Duquesne University from 2016 to 2026 and became the university's chancellor on July 1, 2026.
+He is a former dean and a professor of constitutional law at the Duquesne University Thomas R. Kline School of Law.
+He previously practiced law at Cindrich & Titus and served as legal counsel for the Appellate Practice Group at Schnader Harrison Segal & Lewis LLP.
+His scholarship has focused on constitutional and state constitutional law, the Watergate scandal, the Clinton presidency, special prosecutors, the Supreme Court and the American presidency.

-Career
+Early life and education

 Kenneth Gerald Gormley was born in Pittsburgh on March 19, 1955, and grew up in nearby Swissvale and Edgewood.
-He earned a B.A. in political science and philosophy from the University of Pittsburgh in 1977 and a J.D. from Harvard Law School in 1980.
+He earned a BA in political science and philosophy from the University of Pittsburgh in 1977, summa cum laude, and a JD from Harvard Law School in 1980.

+Legal and academic career

-Gormley joined the Duquesne Law faculty in 1994 after clerking for U.S. District Judge Donald E. Ziegler, teaching at the University of Pittsburgh School of Law, engaging in private practice, serving as Executive Director of the Pennsylvania Legislative Reapportionment Commission, and serving as special clerk to Justice Ralph J. Cappy of the Pennsylvania Supreme Court.
-Gormley was named dean of the law school in December 2008.
+After graduating from law school, Gormley clerked for U.S. District Judge Donald E. Ziegler.
+He subsequently taught at the University of Pittsburgh School of Law, engaged in private practice, served as executive director of the Pennsylvania Legislative Reapportionment Commission and served as a special clerk to Justice Ralph J. Cappy of the Pennsylvania Supreme Court.

-He has written articles for publications ranging from Rolling Stone to the ABA Journal and is author of the book Archibald Cox: The Conscience of a Nation.
-An expert on the constitutional crisis presented by Watergate, he has also published legal commentary on privacy issues.
-In 2006, he testified before the U.S. Senate regarding warrantless surveillance.
-His most recent book, The Death of American Virtue: Clinton vs. Starr, was released on February 16, 2010.
+Gormley joined the faculty of the Duquesne University School of Law in 1994.
+He was elected mayor of Forest Hills, Pennsylvania, serving from 1998 to 2001.
+In 2007, he became the first academic elected president of the Allegheny County Bar Association in the organization's 137-year history.

+Gormley was named dean of the Duquesne University School of Law in December 2008.

-Gormley was nominated by Pennsylvania Governor Tom Wolf to one of two vacancies on the Pennsylvania Supreme Court in February 2015.
-The Pennsylvania State Senate opted not to fill the vacancies, instead allowing the seats to be filled in the November election.
+In February 2015, Pennsylvania Governor Tom Wolf nominated Gormley to fill one of two vacancies on the Supreme Court of Pennsylvania.
+The Pennsylvania State Senate opted not to fill the vacancies, allowing the seats to be filled in the November election instead.

+President and chancellor of Duquesne University

-On November 4, 2015, Duquesne University announced that Gormley would be the 13th President of Duquesne University, following the retirement of Charles J. Dougherty, effective July 1, 2016.
+On November 4, 2015, Duquesne University announced that Gormley would become its 13th president following the retirement of Charles J. Dougherty.
+Gormley took office on July 1, 2016.

+In 2017, Gormley introduced the strategic plan Re-Imagining Duquesne's Spiritan Legacy for a New Era, covering the years 2018–2023.
+The plan was succeeded by an updated strategic plan in 2024.
+During his presidency, the university established its first Office of Community Engagement and expanded its regional outreach programs.